Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

-One of the most widespread techniques to determine mechanical properties of arterial tissue is \emph{ex vivo} uniaxial tensile testing.
+One of the most widespread techniques to determine the mechanical properties of arterial tissue is \emph{ex vivo} uniaxial tensile testing.
 Strips of dissected tissue are subjected to uniaxial tension tests by applying an increasing force to the specimen, and the deformation and ultimate tensile stresses are measured.
 This provides stress-strain relation for each tested direction of the specimen.
-The (engineering) strain is defined as the elongation divided by the initial length, and the stress is calculated as the force divided by the cross-sectional area of the specimen \cite{Hayash2000TechniquesWalls}.
+The (engineering) strain is defined as the elongation divided by the initial length, and the stress is calculated as the force divided by the cross-sectional area of the specimen \cite{Hayash2000}.
+In this paper, engineering stress is calculated to match the experimental approach from Holzaphel et al. \cite{Holzapfel2005} and other papers.
+This way, the initial cross-sectional area is used in the stress calculations.
+The stress-strain relations for uniaxial strain tests of tissue stretched in a circumferential direction effectively represent the strain the tissue undergoes during the stenting or pressurisation procedures.
+The computational tissue model calibrated based on the stress-strain behaviour achieving a mechanical response representative of experimental data, can mimic the realistic macroscopic behaviour of arterial tissue.

-\subsubsection{Material model of arterial wall}
+\subsection{Material model of arterial wall}

-To produce the ground-truth stress-strain relation of uniaxial tension tests for the further calibration task, the material model based on a $6^{th}$ order reduced polynomial strain energy potential is used \cite{abaqus}:
+The constitutive model for hyperelastic, incompressible rubber-like material is used to produce the ground-truth stress-strain relation of uniaxial tension tests of the arterial tissue for the further calibration task.
+The generalised polynomial form of the strain energy function is used, which was introduced in the seminal work of Rivlin and Saunders \cite{ RivlinSaunders1951}:

-where $U$ denotes a strain energy potential, $J^{el}$ is an elastic volume and $\hat{I_1} = \Bar{\lambda_1}^2 + \Bar{\lambda_2}^2 +\Bar{\lambda_3}^2 $ is a first deviatoric strain invariant which measures distortion of the material. $C_{i0}$ and $D_i$ are material parameters, which describe shear behaviour of the material and compressibility respectively; N is the order of the reduced polynomial energy potential form.